vernig/twilio-sko-devops-with-github/README.md

 # Step 7 - Create a new deployment

 * Click on "Pull request"
-* Make sure you select your own main branch (and not the one in the original repo)
+* Make sure you select your own main branch as base (by default GitHub may attempt to create a pull request to the original repo you forked from)
 * Wait for the test to be executed
 * Click on merge

+If you go to the Actions tab, you will see the `test` and `deploy` workflow running in parallel

 # Step 8 - Add Secrets for Twilio SMS